aabbtree77/esp32-vpn/README.md

 ## Reservations about Networking with ESP32

-- ESP32 with MicroPython is a somewhat resilient Wi-Fi client to be controlled from a PC within a LAN via MQTT.
+- ESP32 with MicroPython is a somewhat resilient Wi-Fi client to be controlled from PC within LAN via MQTT.
 It is not a self-sufficient global network node.

 - ESP32, global connectivity, no 3rd party/extra broker: Pick any two.